 Methods

-Systematic Review
+Data collation

 Using a standard methodology (Pullin & Stewart 2006), a systematic review of the literature was conducted in May 2013 by searching Thomson Reuters Web of Knowledge with the terms bird* AND (secondary or disturb*) AND forest AND tropic*.
 Additional studies were found in the reviews Barlow et al. (2007b), Bowen et al. (Barlow et al. 2007b), Gardner et al. (Gardner et al. 2007), Dent and Wright (Dent & Wright 2009) and Chazdon et al. (Chazdon et al. 2009).

-Studies were selected if they included details of avian community composition in (at least) one secondary forest site and a reference undisturbed primary forest site.
+Studies were selected if they included details of avian community composition in at least one secondary forest site and a reference undisturbed primary forest site.
 A primary forest was defined as a naturally forested area where there was no evidence of discontinuity in forest cover or modification by human activities.
 A secondary forest was defined as a naturally forested area where there had been discontinuity in forest cover over time (Corlett 1994).
 Forests that had previously been selectively logged were excluded as such sites recover differently to those converted for agriculture (Corlett 1994; Dunn 2004b).
-Following Newbold et al. (2013), studies from the tropics and sub-tropics between the latitudes of 40°N and 40°S were included.
+Studies from the tropics and sub-tropics between the latitudes of 40°N and 40°S were included.

 Data on bird species present in forest sites were extracted from the articles, in addition to species abundance data where provided.
 Article authors were contacted to request these data when articles suggested that they had been collected but were not presented.
 Additionally, for each secondary forest site, the age, whether the site was continuous or discontinuous with primary forest, and whether the site’s disturbance history prior to secondary succession left remnants of the original forest vegetation (e.g. slash-and-burn agriculture, pasture) or not (e.g. arable agriculture, plantation) were noted.
 Where age and disturbance history were not presented, article authors were contacted to request the information.
 The median age of secondary forest was recorded when a range of possible values was given.
-Methodologies used to sample bird communities were consistent within studies, with the majority using only one survey method, but differed among studies.
+Methodologies used to sample bird communities were consistent within studies, but differed among studies.
+Methodologies used were recorded for use in statistical analyses to control for the use of different methodologies.

-However, sampling method does not affect the reported response of birds to disturbance in tropical forests (Hill & Hamer 2004) and therefore, these differences are unlikely to bias the results.